cybertec-postgresql/pgwatch2/README.md

 -- NB!
 For very important databases it might make sense to ensure that the user -- account used for monitoring can only open a limited number of connections (there are according checks in code also though) ALTER ROLE pgwatch2 CONNECTION LIMIT 3;
+GRANT pg_monitor TO pgwatch2;   // v10+
 ```
+* If monitoring below v10 servers and not using superuser and don't also want to grant "pg_monitor" to the monitoring user,
-* Define the helper function to enable the monitoring of sessions counts, types and durations by the `pgwatch2` login defined above.
+define the helper function to enable monitoring of some "protected" internal information, like active sessions info.
+If
-If using a superuser login (not recommended) you can skip this step, just ensure that you check the `Is superuser?` checkbox
+using a superuser login (not recommended for remote "pulling", but only "pushing") you can skip this step.
-(or "is_superuser: true" in YAML mode) when configuring databases.

 ```
 psql -h mydb.com -U superuser -f pgwatch2/sql/metric_fetching_helpers/stat_activity_wrapper.sql mydb
 ```